pitch-game/pitch-api/README.md

 ## Getting Started

-For instructions on how to get a copy of the project up and running on your local machine for development and testing purposes, please see the wiki article on [setting up a local development environment](../../wiki/Setting-up-a-local-development-environment).
+For instructions on how to get a copy of the project up and running on your local machine for development and testing purposes, please see [setting up a local development environment](https://pitch-game.github.io/pitch-docs/setting-up-a-local-environment).

-## Deployment

-To deploy Pitch to a production environment in the cloud please see either [deploying to AKS in production](../../wiki/Deploying-to-AKS-in-production) or [deploying to AWS in production](../../wiki/Deploying-to-AWS-in-production).

 ## Built With

-* [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-2.2) - The web framework used
+* [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-3.1) - The web framework used

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](/tags).

 ## Authors

 * **Jacob** - *Initial work* - [Jcbcn](https://github.com/jcbcn)

-See also the list of [contributors](/contributors) who participated in this project.
+See also the list of [contributors](/graphs/contributors) who participated in this project.

 ## License